padmasaba/github-popularity-score-service/README.md

 ⚡ Reactive WebClient Integration
 Switch to asynchronous HTTP for non-blocking performance.

-🧩 Redis Caching Support
+🧩 Redis Caching Support / Database / Persistence
 Cache frequent GitHub queries for faster responses and API efficiency.
+If applicable, e.g., PostgreSQL / Oracle / In-memory H2 can also be extended and integrated

 📊 Extended Scoring Model
 Include metrics such as issues, pull requests, and recency decay improvements.

-🧱 Composite Scoring Dashboard
-Visualize repository popularity across languages and time using aggregated scoring data.